btree1970/variant-ui/README.md

 # variant-ui (Active Development)

+**Can't decide between UI approaches?
+Build them all in parallel.**

-MCP server for rapid UI iteration.
-Create, test, and compare multiple UI variants side-by-side.
+MCP server for rapid UI prototyping.
+Spin up multiple prototypes simultaneously, see them running side-by-side, ship what actually works.

-## What it does
+## Why this exists

+The Prototype Valley of Death:
+- **Figma prototype:** Looks perfect, doesn't run
+- **Code prototype:** Takes too long, so you only build one
+- **Result:** You commit to the first idea that seems OK

+What AI enables:
+- Build 5 prototypes in the time it used to take for one
-Spin up isolated git worktrees to test different UI approaches simultaneously.
-Each variant gets its own port, its own dependencies, and its own branch.
-Compare them in real-time, merge the winner.
+- Each variant runs independently on its own port
+- Compare them in real-time, merge the winner

 ![Review UI](docs/images/review-ui.png)